341x Faster: Optimizing a Rust Vector Database to Top-7 on ANN-Benchmarks

 Conclusion

-1. arrwDB’s HNSW engine went from 52 to 17,746 QPS (341x) on SIFT-1M through 11 optimizations over two hardware phases.
+1. arrwDB’s HNSW engine went from 52 to 17,746 QPS (341x at the ef=10 operating point, 62x at matched 0.995 recall) on SIFT-1M through ten optimizations over two hardware phases.

 2. Two correctness bugs (ground truth mismatch, neighbor selection count) were responsible for a hard recall ceiling at 0.992 that no parameter tuning could overcome.